VerilyPete/claudecontainer/README.md

 This is necessary because the container network subnet can change between system restarts.

 ### `populate_allowed_ips.sh`
-Fetches and aggregates allowed destination IPs from various sources.
+Resolves DNS from domain names, then fetches and aggregates allowed destination IPs from sources contained in the file.

 **Sources:**
 - GitHub API metadata (web, API, git endpoints)